jaredpalmer/after.js/UPGRADING.md

 #### Limitations of babel plugin

-There are some limitation, for example blow code won't work with plugin:
+There are some limitation, for example the code below won't work with Babel plugin:

 ```jsx
 import Home from './Home';